SekaiKana/CNN-ViT-Stock-Market-Forecasting/README.md

 **File**: `classification_model.ipynb`

-**Goal**: Pivot to a simpler, more realistic binary classification task (will the price be higher or lower in 5 days?)
+**Goal**: Pivot to a simpler, more realistic binary classification task (will the price be higher or lower in 5 days)

 **Data Handling**:
 - Per-ticker, sequential train/validation split (80/20) used to prevent data leakage